 Course Credit: This course will be 1 course credit that will be applied in the Fall semester (no credit in spring semester).
 The class will meet 1 day per week in spring and fall semester, with some potential activities outside of the class day/time.

-An Information and Question/Answer session will be held in the Fall of 2022.
+An Information and Question/Answer session will be held Oct.
+11th at 5pm in GR-02.